On-Page Optimization: A Comprehensive Guide

 Best practice for using headers in SEO includes:

-- Use a single H1 per page to ensure a clear structure.
+• Use a single H1 per page to ensure a clear structure.

-- Include target keywords in the headers, particularly in H1 and H2 tags, to optimize for SEO.
+• Include target keywords in the headers, particularly in H1 and H2 tags, to optimize for SEO.

 URL Structure

-Having clear, descriptive page urls is essential for on-page SEO.
+Having clear, descriptive page URLs is essential for on-page SEO.
 URLs should:

-- Be simple
+• Be simple

-- Be informative
+• Be informative

-- Avoid random numbers or unnecessary text
+• Avoid random numbers or unnecessary text

-- Incorporate a target keyword to help indicate to Google and users what the page is about, enhancing its visibility in search results.
+• Incorporate a target keyword to help indicate to Google and users what the page is about, enhancing its visibility in search results.

 When creating URLs, ensure they are short, descriptive, and include relevant keywords for your own website.
-This not only improves SEO but also enhances the user experience by providing clear and concise information about the page’s content.
+This not only improves SEO but also enhances the user experience by providing precise and concise information about the page’s content.

 Advanced On-Page Optimization Techniques